BenjaminMary/gofi/README.md

 ## Changelog
+- 2023-12-30 : add UTF-8 control characters on the csv file export, and control their presence before import.
 - 2023-12-29 : add groups on front pages where width is > 1000px with Pico class.
 - 2023-12-27 : add a front folder.
 Use Pico with classes, ex: <code>class="grid"</code>.
 Handle positive and negative values from the html input page.
 Add theme switcher on the index page (dark or light).
 - 2023-12-23 : add a subtotal row in the data table page.